 There are also numerous loopholes in the US voting system that need to be fixed — voter registration, databases with dead people, non-citizens possibly voting, lack of ID requirements etc. Here’s a blog post detailing these problems.

 So, vote all you want.
 But the rich will almost always get what they want.
 More importantly, they can block anything that they don’t want.
 This is exactly the conclusion of a Princeton study, which said that America is an oligarchy.
+People like Kishore Mahbubani prefer the term “plutocracy” to describe modern America.
 But this applies to pretty much any nation in the world.

 China is a partial exception, since the socialist government has more power than corporations and banks.
 (This is also why America Inc. hates China so much).
 Even billionaires in China get spanked by the government — as Jack Ma learned when his Ant Group IPO got halted at the last minute.